kayak0806/webpageDynamicNav/README.md

-bubbles
+Dynamic Webpage
 =======

-playing with html, css, and javascript
+playing with html and css

-Eventual goal is to have a page with floating 'bubbles' that can contain links, images, etc. Features should include deleting bubbles and moving them.
+Eventual goal is to have a page with a few content pages.
+Each page pops up in front of the main homepage.